Aephir/ha-tesla-lovelace-floorplan/README.md

 This is a card for controlling and viewing a Tesla car.
 I have made this for a black Model Y, since this i what I have.
 However, I have provided a tetmplate and guide if anyone wants tto replace the images with their own model/color.

-Here are some screenshots fromo v1.0
+Here are some screenshots from v1.0
 All doors closed, car offline | Trunk open, car online :-------------------------:|:-------------------------:
 <img src="https://github.com/Aephir/ha-tesla-lovelace-floorplan/blob/main/images/all-closed-offline.png?raw=true" width="400" /> | <img src="https://github.com/Aephir/ha-tesla-lovelace-floorplan/blob/main/images/trunk-open-online.png?raw=true" width="400" />